ViralTexts/vrt-clusters/clusters/Wilmington_-_White_Government_Union_Constitution.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-amendment.
-Chairman Simmons is also sending to
-the various County Chairmen the Con­
 stitution and by-laws for the white
 supremacy clubs, lb- says he expi-cts by
 the middle of .lime to sec at least 2.
 0O0